chumich/hk01-doc-draft/DataTracking/hk01-mobile-app-data-tracking-best-practice.md

 ```
 // GOOD
 DEVICE_ID: 'DeviceId'
+TAP_CONTACT_US: 'TapContactUs'

 // BAD
 DEVICEID: 'DeviceId'
+TAP_CONTACTUS: 'TapContactUs'
 ```

 ### Event Message

-* For events without a event message, just omit the `message` parameter
+* For events without a event message, omit the `message` parameter
-* If you have a event message, use `toGaPiwikData` helper function in `TrackingHelper` to transform it before passing to `trackEvent`
+* If a event message is needed, use `toGaPiwikData` helper function in `TrackingHelper` to transform it before passing to `trackEvent`

 ```
 // App/Helpers/TrackingHelper.js